It's easy on the eye and to navigate

-It's faster – each issue will be despatched electronically, in fully searchable PDF format, at the moment the print edition goes to the printer.
+It's fast - each issue will be dispatched electronically, in fully searchable PDF format, at the moment the print edition goes to the printer.

 It's searchable - type in the show or the person you're looking for, and you'll be directed to them at the touch of a button.

 It comes with a digital back volume - 2017 digital subscribers will have free access to searchable PDF copies of the 2016 volume.

 It will be instantly and cumulatively indexed - no more waiting for the year-end index.
 Each issue will be indexed by show and personnel credits as it arrives, linking directly with the issue itself.

 A digital subscription will entitle subscribers to search

 Production Index 1981-2010 - listing thirty years of shows reviewed in the journal, by title, fully searchable.

 Theatre Index 1981 - all the existing annual indexes will become available for searches on line, with the 2012-2016 indexes added as they become available during the year.